coq/coq/doc/sphinx/practical-tools/coq-commands.rst

-  recursively available from |Coq| using absolute names (extending the dirpath prefix) (see Section :ref:`qualified-names`).Note that only those subdirectories and files which obey the lexical conventions of what is an ident (see Section :ref:`TODO-1.1`) are taken into account.
+  recursively available from |Coq| using absolute names (extending the dirpath prefix) (see Section :ref:`qualified-names`).Note that only those subdirectories and files which obey the lexical conventions of what is an :n:`@ident` are taken into account.
 Conversely, the underlying file systems or operating systems may be more restrictive than |Coq|.
 While Linux’s ext4 file system supports any |Coq| recursive layout (within the limit of 255 bytes per file name), the default on